dan-wagner/DMHEE_HIV/README.md

 applied to all decision models, a separate R package was developed to promote re-usability and save future development time.
 This package is not yet publicly available.
+[^tmat]: The function to define the transition matrix is executed within the call stack when drawing parameters.
+This design choice was simply due to the nature of the input data.
+In other circumstances, like the THR model, this function will be incorpored within the model call stack instead.